 The hiring partner of one international law firm told us: “We look at law review, but it's not a prerequisite,” while another stressed that “in terms of law school activities we are not dogmatic.
 We are looking for a wide range – there is no set formula.”
 Meanwhile Richard Batchelder, the former hiring partner of Ropes and Gray expressed how a whole host of extracurricular activities can tell the recruiters what they need to know.
 It could be “anything exhibiting leadership skills or teamwork – we see a lot of varsity athletes and student body presidents.
 We see a lot of students who have done Teach for America, a terrific program.
 Almost three quarters of our last class have work experience between college and law school, but as for college, we like someone who also was involved in significant extracurricular activities.
 We look for depth rather than breadth.”

 There are other options.
 But sitting around at law school isn't one of them.
 Another hiring partner advised: “A candidate who went to a great school, did well, but did nothing – that isn't as impressive as someone who was a part of and led a group.
 We want someone with initiative, who kept busy, was interested in things outside of school, or was involved in the community.”
-Justin Storms, hiring partner at Linklaters, agrees.
+Justin Storms, former hiring partner at Linklaters, agrees.
 “We don't look for any particular activity while at law school, but the fact that there is engagement in some activity is important.
 It can be anything, really, so long as a candidate demonstrates involvement and energy.
 Most of all, it’s important to try and stand out and distinguish oneself.”
 We'd advise you play to your strengths, and pursue what really interests you – thinking outside of the box can pay off, just make sure you do something impressive.

 How can you get involved?